H.J. de Graaf: Academic career in Indonesia

 In 1935, he returned to the Indies and resumed teaching in Surakarta.
 He took his Javanese students to visit historical sites and Islamic holy sites throughout Java, despite the school being a Protestant school.
 During school vacations he continued his research in Batavia, publishing articles on the Trunajaya rebellion and the fall of Mataram.
 He also wrote for the Chinese Geschiedenis in 1941.
-Fear about the work's unflattering description of the Japanese led its publisher to largely destroy it in 1942 as the Japanese took over the Indies as part of World War II.
+Fearing that the work's unflattering description of the Japanese would cause trouble,its publisher largely destroyed it in 1942 as the Japanese took over the Indies as part of World War II.

 He was then interned and spent the war in several camps and befriended the linguist C. C. Berg.
 De Graaf's wife was interned separately in a women's camp, and in 1944 their nine-year-old daughter Elisabeth Anna died in captivity.

 World War II was followed by the Indonesian National Revolution (1945–49) which pitted the newly independent Indonesia against the Dutch trying to regain its colony.
 He taught briefly in Bandung before Berg invited him to Jakarta to teach in what would become the University of Indonesia.
 He accepted the invitation and stayed in Jakarta until 1950.
 During this period he authored various works, including The Crown of Majapahit (Dutch: Over de kroon van Madja-Pait, 1948) and his famous A History of Indonesia (Dutch: Geschiedenis van Indonesië, 1949).
 He also made a research trip to the Netherlands in 1947–48, during which he worked through Dutch East India Company archives sent to him in Arnhem from The Hague.
 He also felt disillusionment with the direction of the young Republic of Indonesia and the leadership of Sukarno.

 This disillusionment, as well as his wife's safety concerns about teaching as a foreigner in Indonesia, and frustration over not being made a professor—he thought this was promised to him—led him to leave Indonesia for good in 1950.